Where to incorporate an International Business – Part 1: Offshore vs Onshore

-Next, we review some of the key facts that you may consider whether going offshore or onshore (or going both).
-In next letters, we will review some of the key aspects to take into account in some jurisdictions that may help you determine if they are suitable for your specific business.
+Next, we review some of the key facts that you may consider on whether to go offshore or onshore (or both).
+In the next sections, we will review some of the key aspects to take into account in some jurisdictions that may help you determine if they are suitable for your specific business.

 Tax and Ongoing Compliance